• Templates

 Give Yourself More Credit

-We sometimes focus too much on our long term goals instead of what's right ahead of us.
-We also are too busy moving forward when we should pause and reflect.
+We sometimes focus too much on our long-term goals instead of what's right ahead of us.
+We are also too busy moving forward when we should pause and reflect.
+It’s important to value yourself and recognize a job well done, even if it doesn’t seem like something special.

 How-to-focus-quote-4